How to support me as an independent researcher & creator

-You can support my research and creative work by becoming a Premium Content Subscriber – that’s a Yever* in medieval parlance!
+You can support my research and creative work by becoming a monthly subscriber – that’s a Yever* in medieval parlance!

-To become a Yever simply click on one of the links below from the Premium Content Archive and follow the instructions to subscribe.
+To become a monthly subscriber simply click on any ‘subscribe’ button in the Subscriber Content Archive, below, and follow the instructions to subscribe.

-Please note, I have set up the subscription on a ‘pay what you want’ platform, though I ask that you pay a minimum of $1 otherwise, after deductions, I would end up paying you to see the Premium Content.
+Please also note that I have set up the subscription on a ‘pay what you want’ platform, though I ask that you pay a minimum of $1.

 *A yever means a donor or giver in Middle English.